Cisco Umbrella

 Then, we have Cisco SD-WAN, a cornerstone of the SASE Solution.
 In particular, Cisco SD-WAN integration with Cisco Umbrella enables networks to access cloud workloads and SaaS applications securely with one-touch provisioning, deployment flexibility, and optimized performance.

-However, to reach this integration point, you must first understand your stage in your SASE journey.
+However, to reach this integration point, you must first understand the stage in your SASE journey.
 Everyone will be at different stages of the SASE journey, with unique networking and security requirements.
 For example, you may still be at the SD-WAN with on-premises security.

 Then, others may be further down the SASE line with SD-WAN and Umbrella SIG integration or even partially at a complete SASE architecture.
 As a result, there will be a mixture of thick and thin branch site designs.